Ocean: Temperature

 Ocean temperatures depends on the amount of solar radiation falling on its surface.
 In the tropics, with the Sun nearly overhead, the temperature of the surface layers can rise to over 30 °C while near the poles the temperature in equilibrium with the sea ice is about -2 °C. There is a continuous circulation of water in the oceans.
 Warm surface currents cool as they move away from the tropics, and the water becomes denser and sinks.
 The cold water moves back towards the equator as a deep sea current, driven by changes in the temperature and density of the water, before eventually welling up again towards the surface.
 Deep ocean water has a temperature between -2 °C and 5 °C in all parts of the globe.

+The temperature gradient over the water depth is related to the way the surface water mixes with deeper water or does not mix (a lack of mixing is called ocean stratification).
+This depends on the temperature: in the tropics the warm surface layer of about 100 m is quite stable and does not mix much with deeper water, while near the poles winter cooling and storms makes the surface layer denser and it mixes to great depth and then stratifies again in summer.
+The photic depth is typically about 100 m (but varies) and is related to this heated surface layer.

 Temperature and salinity by region

-The waters in different regions of the ocean have quite different temperature and salinity characteristics.
+The temperature and salinity of ocean waters vary significantly across different regions.
 This is due to differences in the local water balance (precipitation vs. evaporation) and the "sea to air" temperature gradients.
-These characteristics can vary widely among ocean regions.
+These characteristics can vary widely from one ocean region to another.
 The table below provides an illustration of the sort of values usually encountered.